ckcollab/chin-up/README.md

 ### Isn't this just like a really dumbed down workout tracker? ###
 Totally.

 It's not meant to be for one specific goal, but all of my goals boiled down to their most basic components.
-Ever since my family has left I'm having a hard time feeling much worth.

 Sometimes it feels like even if I got a world record, made a million dollar idea come to fruition, or wrote some amazing novel programming library I'd still feel unhappy.
 That's why I need to start worrying about these metrics.